flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 ```

-Alternatively, try using a stacked embedding with charLM and glove, over the full data, for 150 epochs.
+Alternatively, try using a stacked embedding with CharLM and GloVe, over the full data, for 150 epochs.
 This will give you the state-of-the-art accuracy we report in the paper.
 To see the full code to reproduce experiments,
 check [here](/resources/docs/EXPERIMENTS.md).